huggingface/diffusers/examples/research_projects/multi_subject_dreambooth/README.md

-# Multi Subject DreamBooth training example
+# Multi Subject DreamBooth training

-This script was added by @kopsahlong.
-Please note that this script is not actively maintained.
-However if come across anything that could use fixing, you can open an issue and tag @kopsahlong.

 [DreamBooth](https://arxiv.org/abs/2208.12242) is a method to personalize text2image models like stable diffusion given just a few(3~5) images of a subject.
-The `train_multi_subject_dreambooth.py` script shows how to implement the training procedure for one or more subjects and adapt it for stable diffusion.
-Note that this code is based off of the `train_dreambooth.py` script as of 01/06/2022.
+This `train_multi_subject_dreambooth.py` script shows how to implement the training procedure for one or more subjects and adapt it for stable diffusion.
+Note that this code is based off of the `examples/dreambooth/train_dreambooth.py` script as of 01/06/2022.

+This script was added by @kopsahlong, and is not actively maintained.
+However, if you come across anything that could use fixing, feel free to open an issue and tag @kopsahlong.

 ## Running locally with PyTorch
 ### Installing the dependencies